Kenroku-en

 What is the best season to visit Kenroku-en?

-Each season has unique beauty: cherry blossoms (early April), iris gardens (June), autumn foliage (November), and yukitsuri snow protections (December-February).
-The garden hosts special early-morning openings and evening illuminations during peak seasons.
+Each season has its own beauty: cherry blossoms (early April), irises (June), autumn foliage (mid-November), and the famous yukitsuri snow ropes on the trees (December–February).
+The garden offers special early-morning free openings and evening illuminations during peak seasons.
+Mid-November and early April can be very crowded; visit on weekdays if possible.

 How do I get to Kenroku-en from Kanazawa Station?

-Take the Kanazawa Loop Bus (Kenrokuen Shuttle) from Kanazawa Station East Exit to Kenrokuen-shita or Hirosaka bus stops (15-20 minutes, 200 yen).
+Take the Kanazawa Loop Bus (the right-loop Kenrokuen Shuttle) from Kanazawa Station East Exit to Kenrokuen-shita or Hirosaka bus stops (15–20 minutes, 200 yen flat fare).
 The garden entrance is a short walk from either stop.
+A 1-day bus pass costs 600 yen and pays for itself with three rides.

 ⭐ Reviews